Primary Navigation Mobile

 The iconic tax disc may have disappeared, but car tax – or VED – is still legally required.

 There’s currently no VED to pay on certain electric cars, though that is set to change in 2025.
-Cars registered from April 2017 that cost more than £40,000 when new (including EVs) incur an extra annual VED charge of £390 per year in years two through six.
-Cars that emit less than 100g/km of CO2 and were registered between March 2001 and March 2017 are VED-free, as are classic cars more than 40 years old.
+Cars registered from April 2017 that cost more than £40,000 when new (including EVs) incur an extra annual VED charge of £410 per year in years two through six.
+Cars that emit less than 100g/km of CO2 and were registered between March 2001 and March 2017 are free to tax, as are classic cars more than 40 years old.

 You can spread the cost VED by buying it every six months or paying monthly.
 However, that ends up costing more than buying 12 months’ VED in full.
-Note that, even if your car’s VED charge is £0, you still have to ‘buy’ it every year, so that it’s properly registered in the system.
-It’s easiest to buy road tax online.
+Note that you still need to register the car in the tax system like any other, it just doesn’t cost anything.
+It’s easiest to do your road tax online.

 14